 Rising healthcare costs are one of the biggest unexpected future costs which pose a big risk for retirees.
 The rapid rise of these costs combined with the ever-increasing life expectancy can create angst, and real problems, in even the most confident of retirees.
 In fact, according to a study done by the Employee Benefit Research Institute, only 14% of respondents felt “very confident” about their ability to afford healthcare in retirement.
 A whopping 32% of respondents were outright “not at all confident”.

 The Kaiser Family foundation found that from 1999 to 2015, inflation increased approximately by 3% per year while workers’ earnings increased 3.5%.
 However, their research showed that during this time period health care insurance premiums increased by a staggering 12.6% per year, far outweighing the rise in workers’ earnings.
 If this trend continues, it will impact almost every retiree.

 If you think you know how long you’ll live, think again.
 Most people base their expectation on how long their mom, dad, or uncle Bertie lived.
-But the life expectancies of previous generations do not address our issue today.
-The reality is that science has made many substantial breakthroughs, and life expectancies for both men and woman have increased dramatically.
+But the life expectancy of previous generations do not address our issue today.
+The reality is that science has made many substantial breakthroughs, and life expectancy for both men and woman have increased dramatically.
 This is a good thing, as long as you prepare accordingly.